qala-io/java-course/docs/programme/maven.md

 that are run by `maven-surefire-plugin` (hint: look for info about forks in Surefire).
 * Run `mvn install` and pick any random line in the output.
 Find the source code that prints the output (could be Maven core parts or one of plugins).
 Debug (`mvnDebug` utility that comes with Maven) should help with this.
+* Think: given some code writes something into console, what would be a systematic way of finding which class/method does this?

 *Tip*: How does Remote Debugging work?
 This is a client-server interaction where server (JVM that's debugged) communicates with the client (IDE) sending the information like current line of code executed in every thread,